-Beer, doughnuts and a $1 million lottery: How vaccine incentives can help the U.S. reach herd immunity
+Beer, doughnuts, and a $1 million lottery: How vaccine incentives can help the U.S. reach herd immunity

 Nudges use positive reinforcement or indirect suggestions to influence behavior, such as by taking advantage of peer pressure or by making a certain choice easier for people to adopt.
 Research shows they can be very effective.
 For example, requiring people to opt out of a company 401(k) plan rather than opt in led to a substantial increase in the number of people saving for retirement.

-Many people are already nudging friends and colleagues in their social networks to get vaccinated by posting pictures of themselves on Twitter and Facebook getting a shot, celebrating or holding their vaccination cards.
+Many people are already nudging friends and colleagues in their social networks to get vaccinated by posting pictures of themselves on Twitter and Facebook getting a shot, celebrating, or holding their vaccination cards.
 Policymakers could similarly promote vaccination by demonstrating that others in the same community already got a shot.

-Governments could also make it easier to get a shot by doing things like adding vaccine sites at subway stations.
+Governments could also make it easier to get a shot by doing things such as adding vaccine sites at subway stations.

 Nudges are appealing because they do not cost as much as economic incentives.
-They also can help change habits and they sometimes have persistent effects.
+They also can help change habits, and they sometimes have persistent effects.
 However, nudges work best if people agree with the end outcome.

 Persuading the persuadable

 There is little chance of incentivizing people who have set their minds against the vaccine or whose objections are based on conspiracy theories.
-Because it is in their interest to promote these views, or because they are convinced that they are right, they will resist economic incentives, disregard information campaigns and refuse to be nudged in a direction opposite to their beliefs.
+Because it is in their interest to promote these views, or because they are convinced that they are right, they will resist economic incentives, disregard information campaigns, and refuse to be nudged in a direction opposite to their beliefs.

 However, there seems to be hope to persuade many of the hesitant or reluctant.
 A recent survey of people in these categories revealed that about 20% of respondents would get vaccinated after people they know did.